GunnerCat/Web-Programming-/README.md

 - [x] Item Detail
 - [X] make receipt DB
 - [X] Checkout ~~edit~~, remove, and purchase
+- [X] product Management (CRUD)
+- [X] User Profile
+- [X] Add User validation, no guest can get to checkout
-- [ ] ADMIN VALIDATION IN MIDDLEWARE PLEASE MAKE ITS IMPORTANT (which role can see which, and middleware authentication)
+- [X] ADMIN VALIDATION IN MIDDLEWARE PLEASE MAKE ITS IMPORTANT (which role can see which, and middleware authentication)
-- [ ] Add User validation, no guest can get to checkout
 - [ ] Add validation in which date must be before today but after 01-01-1900
-- [ ] product Management (CRUD)
-- [ ] Add Pagination
+- [ ] Add Pagination product management